5 Ways to Get Rid of Bacteria

 Most chemical-based products on the market need a dwell-time of at least 10 minutes.
 This is the time it takes for the chemicals to kill germs and bacteria.
 Our products use ECA (Electrochemically Activated water) technology to kill most bacteria in seconds, including E.coli, MRSA, and norovirus.
 Best of all, this is accomplished without leaving behind harmful chemical residues and without emitting toxic fumes or harmful VOCs.
 GenEon products are safe for people and the environment.

 Our products are made using on-site generation technology like our Instaflow

-products let you effectively disinfect and sanitize surfaces in seconds, evenly distributing our sanitizers to ensure that all surfaces are covered.
+products let you effectively sanitize and disinfect surfaces in seconds, evenly distributing our solutions to ensure that all surfaces are covered.
 Our Mist 2.5 is a smaller, more compact option, perfect for moving from one room to the next in smaller buildings.

-Are you ready to get GenEon into your facility?
-To learn more about safe ECA and on-site generation technology and how you can get it in your facility, call GenEon at 866.217.0205
+Are you ready to get GenEon's products into your facility?
+To learn more about safe ECA and on-site generation technology and how you can have it in your facility, call GenEon at 866.217.0205

 .
-Our representatives will be happy to introduce you to the next level of disinfecting and sanitizing.
-Together we can build a better future with powerful cleaning, sanitizing, and disinfecting solutions that won't harm people or the environment.
+Our representatives will be happy to introduce you to the next level of sanitizing and disinfecting.
+Together, we can build a better future with powerful cleaning, sanitizing, and disinfecting solutions that won't harm people or the environment.

 If you found this article helpful, let us know in the comment section below.
 Also, feel free to share it by clicking the share buttons below.
 Want us to cover another topic related to cleaning, disinfecting and sanitizing solutions?
 If so, then like us, follow us, and post to any of our social media profiles the topic you'd like us to discuss: Facebook GenEonTechnologies